 If you’re pregnant, you won’t have a period.
 So, if you don’t get your period for a couple of months, but you’re having sex (especially unprotected sex), then pregnancy should be suspected.
 Get a test done by your doctor, or you can buy a kit at your local drugstore.

 If you go to your doctor about missed periods, a pregnancy test will often be the first course of action.
+Then, if it’s negative and you’re not having periods, they’ll look for another possible reason behind this.

 Trying to Get Pregnant with Irregular Periods